jantman/blog/content/2014/10/managing-ec2-ssh-keys-an-idea.md

   or semi-persistent instances that run Puppet every 30 minutes.
 Some of them are somewhat special, and can't be trivially torn down.
-* Most of our instances are in a VPC, and have proper security controls which include SSH access from only a specifically whitelisted range of IPs.
+* Most of our instances are in a VPC, and have proper security controls which include SSH access from only a specifically white-listed range of IPs.
 However, some instances are in "EC2 Classic" and have SSH open to the world.
 We want a solution that also protects these instances.
-* We're mainly concerned with securing access from (a) users inadvertantly accessing an instance they shouldn't be on, (b) outside/untrusted parties, and (c) former employees.
+* We're mainly concerned with securing access from (a) users inadvertently accessing an instance they shouldn't be on, (b) outside/untrusted parties, and (c) former employees.
 We trust our employees within reason, and accept that, within our security stance, if an employee _really_ wants privilege escalation, they're going to get it.
 We're not overly concerned with protecting against determined, malicious users who already have some access but want more.